-There’s a tendency to check how much you’ve made in a day, week, or month and want to see it end the period on a high.
+There’s a tendency for bettors to check how much they’ve made in a day, week, or month and want to see it end the period on a high.
 That’s natural.
-But unless your packing up quitting forever, never to bet again, then why stop to savour the profits if you could be making more?
-Once you have the edge, turnover is all you need to scale it.
+But unless your packing up, quitting forever, never to bet again, then why stop to savour the profits if you could be making more?
+Once you have the edge in your favour, turnover is all you need to scale it.

 I’ve seen videos of traders betting £50 and earning a tidy profit of £350 in minutes.
 It’s nothing to get excited about, though.
 The EV of the £50 bet alone, reasonably speaking, would be somewhere between -10 to +10%.
 Let’s call it 10%, to avoid doubt.

 Then there’s being super-selective with your bets, and trying to earn big.
-The idea itself is OK — there’s no use in betting on more outcomes just to raise turnover.
-But one selection is… just one selection.
-The EV might be positive, but to earn a substantial amount from the odd selection here or there, you’d need to stake a lot.
+The idea itself is OK — because there’s no use in betting more frequently just to raise turnover.
+But bare in mind that one selection is… just one selection.
+The EV might be positive, but to earn a substantial amount from the odd bet here or there, you’d need to stake a lot.
 And that’s asking for trouble (high variance, big swings).

 Read more here: Am I Really Winning? — Betting Variance In Action